OneTrueKirk/onetruekirk.github.io/pluto.md

 Vitalik proposes building "fork friendly" systems, but it is difficult to imagine how one would properly fork DAI and fairly engage the DAI holders in the decision making process.
 Instead, I favor an optimistic governance approach with checks and balances from multiple voting classes and distinct quorums for different purposes.

-For example, it's common for protocols to have a certain quorum threshold for a vote.
+It's common for protocols to have a certain quorum threshold for a vote.
 This can be made more nuanced by making separate positive and negative consent, ie, you need at least 10% of the supply to vote yes on a proposal for it to pass, but if at least 20% votes no, it can't pass no matter how many tokens vote in favor.

 Likewise, the stablecoin holders themselves (in the case of a protocol like Compound, the cToken holders) can hold veto rights over code changes, so they are able to protect themselves without being forced to exit.